 In the braindance sequence, a thug attempts to rob a store before being shot in the head.
 In the playthrough from footage supplied to press by CD Projekt Red, V talks about how reliving the experience:

 That was … too much.
 Felt … could feel the guy’s … pain, his stress, his … hope?
 Hope wrapped up in somethin’ else…

 In my preview playthrough, V — who had a corporate background with Arasaka — was accompanied by a second character.
 Judy didn’t approach the braindance chair where V is sitting, and instead, V complains about not getting enough warning:

 “Coulda warned me how much it hurts to die.”

 Attributes are your main other choice during the character creator screen, but this is less of an important choice than you might initially think.
-You start with five skills all at 3 points: Body, Intelligence, Reflexes, Technical Ability and Cool, some of which are shortened to TECH, REF, and so on.
-You’re given 7 points in the creator to alter your stats, although you can only max out a certain skill to 6.
+You start with five skills all at 3 points: Body, Intelligence, Reflexes, Technical Ability and Cool.
+You’re given 7 points in the creator to alter your stats, although you can only max out skills to 6.

-After you’ve picked your preferred skills and locked in your avatar, it’s time for the game’s opening.
-But if you want to know more about what the game’s actually like to play, you can find my full impressions with Cyberpunk 2077 here.
+After you’ve picked your preferred skills and locked in your avatar, it’s time for Cyberpunk 2077‘s opening.
+And if you want to know how the game plays from there — without spoilers — then check our full impressions right here.